protobi/xmlnode/README.md

 ```

 ## Motivation
-You'd think writing XML strings is a solved problem by now.
+I assumed XML strings is a solved problem by now.
 There's cheerio.js and JSDom on the server, and there's jQuery on the browser.

-But no, it's surprisingly a hassle to write XML cross platforms.
+But it's surprisingly a hassle to write XML cross platforms.
+In the end it was easier to write a small library than to adapt an exisiting framework.

  * Cheerio.js is super easy, but you have to tell it XML mode `cheerio('<patternFill>', null, null, {xmlMode: true})`
  * jQuery `$('<patternFill')` lower cases tag names on creation, so you have to use `$el = jQuery.parseXML('<patternFill>')`